Call of Duty: Modern Warfare 2019 Campaign Is a 'Critique' of War

 The Call of Duty series has been around for almost 16 years and during this time, events around the world have understandable shaped how war, as a subject, is dealt with by various types of media including interactive entertainment.
 This was particularly evident in the way DICE handled Battlefield 1‘s campaign, and more recently, Infinity Ward’s handling of Call of Duty: Modern Warfare‘s reveal.

-In stark contrast of its infamous “No Russian” take, the developer has said that it aims to create an emotional experience that sheds light on the realities of war.
+In stark contrast to its infamous “No Russian” take, the developer has said that it aims to create an emotional experience that sheds light on the realities of war.
 Studio Narrative Director, Taylor Kurosaki, placed a special emphasis on this during a recent interview with the PlayStation Blog, and said that the upcoming Modern Warfare is a “critique” of war, not a glorification of it.

 It should make you think.
 This is a very sensitive subject.
 This is not a pro-war game, it’s a critique.
 And it exposes how deadly serious this stuff is.
 We’re not beholden to anybody, and nothing is off limits.
 We critique the superpowers, we critique how they fight in these regions of conflict.